-A wind farm, like those seen in the Palm Springs area, is currently in construction near the Ocotillo area, dubbed Ocotillo Express Wind Project, the project is building 112 wind turbines.
+A wind farm, like those seen in the Palm Springs area, has been constructed near the Ocotillo area, dubbed Ocotillo Express Wind Project; the project has built 112 wind turbines.
 Standing at 400 feet in height, Pattern Energy's 265 MW project was operational in mid-2013.
 The Ocotillo wind project is the region's first wind energy facility and located on approximately 12,436 acres of public lands mostly administered by the Bureau of Land Management.